ETC100/Determine-probe-coverage-by-Portion/README.md

 interval # [0,1), back to portion object
 ```

-Okay, let's start to talk about how to design the probe for disease monitoring.
+Okay, let's start to design the probe for disease monitoring.
 Here we use pan-cancer as the exmaple.
 The first thing is to find out the regions we should monitor.
 Data we need:
-1. Known conductive regions
+1. Known conductive regions, from reference or consensus
-2. Your in-house regions
+2. Your in-house regions, from your experience